 After a not that long UPHILL walk, you will enjoy the GREEN OASIS and calm atmosphere of the park.

-Donโt expect anything spectacular – it has trees, palms, flowers, little green areas with walking paths and benches to sit under the shadow where you can even take a nap.
+Don’t expect anything spectacular.
+It has trees, palms, flowers, little green areas with walking paths.
+Finally it has benches to sit under the shadow where you can even take a nap.

 What it makes it a good choice for a visit is that is one of the rare quiet places in Mumbai – great if you need some relaxation time in peace.